3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/instructor_notes/unit_03/angular/intro-to-angular.md

 ## Describe when to and not to use them

-### When To Use FE Frameworks
+### When To Use Client Side Frameworks

 * High level of interaction (like Facebook, Trello, Gmail)
 * Filling out a lot of forms (https://admin.lawn.com/get_a_quote)
 * Lots of view logic that depends on the state
 * Anything real time!

-### When NOT To Use FE Frameworks
+### When NOT To Use Client Side Frameworks

-You will see soon that FE frameworks add a level of complexity
+You will see soon that Front End frameworks add a level of complexity

 * Content heavy (https://www.mitsubishipro.com/) or no interaction
   * Delays because it has to hit the server and there's no loading indicator